graipher/stackexchange_notify/README.md

 $ cd stackexchange_notify
 $ ./se_notify.py -t python &
 ```
-If you want the script to use the logo for the watched Stackexchange (GTK only), place a file in the icons folder with the name of the corresponding site in lowercase.
+If you want the script to use the logo for the watched Stackexchange (GTK only), you can place a file in the icons folder with the name of the corresponding site in lowercase.
+Otherwise the favicon of the site will be downloaded to the `icons` folder/

 ## Requirements